 Advertisement

-Washington Sundar, a young spinner from Tamil Nadu, has been impressive in international cricket for many years.
-He started his career in T20Is where he used to be a powerplay overs specialist and take a lot of wickets during those overs.
-He has a good economy rate as a spinner across the three formats of the game, as he usually bowls tight lines and wicket to wicket.
+Washington Sundar has been impressive in international cricket for many years.
+He started his career in T20Is, where he used to be a powerplay overs specialist and take a lot of wickets during those overs.
+Young spinner Washington Sundar has a good economy rate as a spinner across the three formats of the game, as he usually bowls tight lines and wicket to wicket.
 He played an integral part in the winning of BGT 2020-21, where he played a good all-rounder innings.
-He is not most likely to replace Ravichandran Ashwin in India's test team.
-In his international career, he has played 86 matches across the three formats of the game, where he has taken 97 wickets with an economy rate of 4.91 and an average of 25.13.
-He is in the list of the top 10 Indian bowlers due to his bowling skills and being an economical spinner.
+He is not most likely to replace legendary spinner Ravichandran Ashwin in India's test team.
+In his international career, he has played 88 matches across the three formats of the game, where he has taken 102 wickets with an economy rate of 5.02 and an average of 25.84.
+He is in the list of the top 10 best bowler in India due to his bowling skills and being an economical spinner.

 Format | Matches | Wickets | Average | Economy | Strike Rate | Best Figures | 4W / 5W |